-I have seven children - Sarah, a designer with Pentagram Studios in New York; Graham, chief environmental officer for Indiana University; Mary, nightlife impresario in Chicago; Savannah, a junior at Santa Fe College in Florida; Jack, an artist in residence at my residence; and Travis and Charley, teen-age scholars in the Cohasset school system.
-I also have two magnificent granddaughters, Mabel and Pearl, and two more on the way
+I have seven children - Sarah, a designer in New York; Graham, chief environmental officer for the Indiana University system; Mary, who works for Chance the Rapper in Chicago; Savannah, a nursing student in Florida; Jack, an artist in residence at my residence; and Travis and Charley, teen-age scholars at Cohasset High School.
+I also have four magnificent granddaughters, Mabel, Pearl, Rose and Myer.